Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

 \subsection{Trusted setup and flexibility of verifiable presentations}

-So far, our performance analyses were mostly considering Groth-16 \acp{snark}.
-One significant shortcoming of this type of \acp{snark} is the circuit-specific trusted setup, i.e., different types of \acp{vp} would require different proving keys that need to be transferred to the holder's wallet before generating a \ac{vp}.
+So far, our performance analyses were mostly considering Groth16 \acp{snark}.
+One significant shortcoming of this type of \acp{snark} is the circuit-specific trusted setup, i.e., different types of \acp{vp} require different proving keys that need to be generated in an \ac{mpc} and transferred to the holder's wallet before generating a \ac{vp}~\citep{groth2016size}.
 For the initial bootstrapping of a system of digital wallets that can create \ac{snark}-based \acp{vp}, a few pre-defined proving keys, associated with common presentation types (e.g., a single attribute or two attributes revealed, where non-expiration, non-revocation and hardware binding, is always verified), hard-coded into the wallet or available as plug-in, may be sufficient.
 Yet, with a growing number of different credentials, a growing diversity of presentations (flexible number of attributes revealed), and verifier-specific predicates emerging, this solution is arguably not adequate anymore.
 One option could be to distribute the proving key with the proof request during the \ac{vp}.
-In a local area network, the size of the proving key may not be inhibiting when a local bilateral connection was set up, but for wide area network, Bluetooth, and \ac{nfc}-based transfer, several~MB for a proving key (and even hundreds of MB to few~GB when using \ac{sha256} for hashing and \ac{ecdsa} for digital signatures) is arguably not practical.
+In a local area network, the large size of the proving key may not be problematic when a local bilateral connection is set up.
+For wide area network, Bluetooth, and \ac{nfc}-based transfer, several~MB for a proving key (and even hundreds of MB to few~GB when using \ac{sha256} for hashing and \ac{ecdsa} for digital signatures) are arguably not practical.
 Moreover, in this case, a sophisticated mechanism that gives users an opportunity to verify that no more information is requested than the proof request displays on their screen is required.
-Certification of proving keys that a wallet accepts, including a corresponding human-readable description, seems an obvious approach here; yet certification may make generic predicates less accessible to verifiers.
-What seems a more attractive option here that also provides plenty of avenues for future research is that after the relatively general verification of the metadata, the selected attributes and derived predicates could be described through a standardized format that allows for symbolic operations on the credential attributes, such that this description of the proof request allows for an automatic derivation of (1)~the corresponding zk-circuit (constraint system) and (2)~the corresponding prompt that asks users for their consent.
+The certification of proving keys that a wallet accepts, including a corresponding human-readable description, seems an obvious approach here; yet certification may make generic predicates less accessible to verifiers.
+What seems a more attractive option here that also provides plenty of avenues for future research is that after the relatively general verification of the metadata, the selected attributes and derived predicates could be described through a standardized format.
+This format allows for symbolic operations on the credential attributes, such that this description of the proof request allows for an automatic derivation of (1)~the corresponding circuit (constraint system) and (2)~the corresponding prompt that asks users for their consent.
 However, with this dynamic approach and a correspondingly large number of \acp{vp} types, a circuit-specific trusted setup that requires the transfer of the corresponding proving key seems impractical.
-On the other hand, general-purpose \acp{zkp} with universal trusted setup, like Plonk and its successors, still involve a computationally and memory-intensive preprocessing step that would be conducted on users' mobile phones.
-Consequently, \acp{snark} without trusted setup, such as transparent \acp{snark} and in particular \acp{stark}, seem like a desirable long-term solution.
-Yet, to the best of our knowledge, the deployment of such proof systems on mobile phones has not been explored thus far.
+On the other hand, general-purpose \acp{snark} frameworks with universal trusted setup, like Plonk and its successors, or with transparent trusted setup still involve a computationally and memory-intensive preprocessing step that is impractical to conduct on users' mobile phones.
+Arguably, zero-knowledge virtual machines, which conduct the setup process for the different instructions of a CPU to facilitate the dynamic verifiable execution of any input program, represent the most elegant approach.
+However, this approach seems to involve even higher proving times in both academic research~\citep{heath20202bubbleram} and industry deployments~\citep{risc0zkVM}.